dbsectrainer/Blockchain-Technology/README.md

    - For specialized development, explore DeFi, NFT, or Cross-chain sections
    - For infrastructure, explore Layer 2 and Analytics
    - For governance, explore DAO development
+   - For emerging tech, explore Edge Computing & IoT
+   - For security, focus on Cybersecurity fundamentals

 2. **Follow the Learning Path**
    - Begin with blockchain fundamentals